Affiliate marketing business guide: get all your questions answered

 In case you’re looking to become an affiliate (= a publisher), you’ll earn commissions by promoting a product or service for a business.
 The promotion can be done through content marketing, paid advertising, and even personal recommendations.

 While it’s possible to earn money with affiliate marketing, there are some considerations to take into account when assessing if affiliate marketing is worth it for you.
 Affiliate marketing is quite hard to start with.
 It takes a lot of time and effort.
 Also, choosing the wrong business to promote may lead to losing your audience’s trust.
 The same goes for in-house affiliate programs: working with the wrong partners can create problems for your business.

 How much do affiliate marketers make?

 So, while the financial opportunity is obvious, let’s figure out how much money your affiliate efforts will potentially generate.

 Your affiliate income depends on your earned commissions generated from affiliate sales.
-Depending on the program you join, you can either get a fixed fee for every sale or percentage of the sale.
+Depending on the program you join, you can either get a fixed fee for every sale or a percentage of the sale.
 The commission amount usually varies from cents to thousands of dollars.

 The affiliate business is a complex venture.
 Therefore, it’s challenging to provide any accurate data on the exact revenue you will be earning.
 According to the Affiliate Marketing Benchmark report by AffStat, 31% of the affiliates earn at least $20,000 per year derived from affiliate marketing efforts.